- Cognitive Behavioral Treatment

 Youth are court ordered into the program for 60 days where they receive evidence-based programming by staff trained as cognitive-behavior facilitators targeting criminogenic needs.
 Each ERC youth has an individualized case plan which is monitored by the senior ERC probation officer dedicated to coordinate the ERC program.

 The ERC probation officer provides case management and after care services.
 The ERC is a crucial enhancement to services for the target population.
 It provides a minimum of 50 hours of cognitive-behavioral training, reduces the reliance on detention to manage behaviors and provides for structured prosocial activities during high-risk periods.
-The Evening Reporting Center utilizes evidence-based NCTI curriculum and Motivational Interviewing with program staff from Probation and Aldea trained in cognitive behavior facilitation.
+The ERC utilizes evidence-based NCTI curriculum and Motivational Interviewing with program staff from Probation and Aldea trained in cognitive behavior facilitation.